 A well child visit is when your child sees a healthcare provider to prevent health problems.
 Well child visits are used to track your child's growth and development.
 It is also a time for you to ask questions and to get information on how to keep your child safe.
 Write down your questions so you remember to ask them.
 Your child should have regular well child visits from birth to 17 years.

-What are the development milestones that my child may reach between 5 and 6 years old?
+What development milestones may my child reach between 5 and 6 years?

 - Balance on one foot, hop, and skip

 - Draw a person with at least 6 body parts

 - Print some letters and numbers, copy squares and triangles

 - Tell simple stories using full sentences, and use appropriate tenses and pronouns